 - Strategic Planning

-She serves on the Board of Directors of Origin Bancorp (Nasdaq), chairs the Compensation Committee and serves on the Nominating/Governance Committee.
-She chairs the Advisory Board for Lost Oak Winery.
+She serves on the Board of Directors of Origin Bancorp (NYSE), chairs the Compensation Committee and serves on the Nominating/Governance Committee.
+The former chair of the Advisory Board for Lost Oak Winery.
 She is a former board member of ACCESS Pharmaceuticals, Inc., a Dallas based biotechnology company and Dallas National Bank Holding Company.
 She has served on Advisory Boards for Zweave, Inc. in New York, ClubCorp in Dallas, and Barrie Pace, a division of James K. Wilson.

 Her background includes having served in several human resource management positions including Manager of Human Resources for the exploration division of Sun (Oil) Company.
 In addition, she was a senior lecturer for 15 years in the School of Management at the University of Texas at Dallas teaching courses in organizational communication.

 She received the 2012 National Commercial Real Estate Women (CREW Network) Circle of Excellence award, CREW Network’s highest honor.
-In 2015, Dallas Business Journal named her one of the top 25 Women in Business in the DFW area.
-She was named a 2021 POWER BROKER by D CEO Magazine.
+In 2015, Dallas Business Journal recognized her as one of the top 25 Women in Business in the DFW area.
+She was named a 2023 POWER BROKER and a 2023 Finalist for the Corporate Leadership Excellence Award by D CEO Magazine.
 In 2019, Bisnow named her a DFW Power Woman.

-Eliza is the author of numerous articles on commercial real estate and organizational communication, and a frequent speaker on commercial real estate, corporate board development/governance and corporate social responsibility.
-She developed and leads the prestigious Nonprofit Real Estate 101 Course for The Real Estate Council in Dallas.
-She also writes a popular real estate blog for D CEO (D Magazine).
+Eliza is the author of numerous articles on commercial real estate, and is a frequent speaker on commercial real estate, corporate board development/governance and corporate social responsibility.
+She developed and leads the popular Nonprofit Real Estate 101 Course for The Real Estate Council in Dallas.
+She also writes a highly regarded real estate blog for D CEO (D Magazine).